kazuki43zoo/sql-bulk-commands/README.md

 * Deleting columns
 * Updating columns by specified expression(fixed value or dynamic value)
 * Ordering columns
-* Formatting sql to one line format and separate column list using `', '`
+* Formatting sql to one line format and separate column list using `','`
-* Supports column position based operations for sql without column list such as `"insert into xxxx values('123', NULL, '0');"`
+* Supports column position based operations for sql without column list such as `"insert into xxxx values('123',NULL,'0');"`
 * Supports position based column value reference (variable name format: `column{position}`) such as `--column-values=#column1`

 > **NOTE:**